GothicVRProject/GothicVR/Docs/setup/Nyras Prologue UEVR Tutorial.md

 *  Adjust the camera offset so that the camera is in the main character's head a little in front of his eyes
 *  Press "Save state"
-*  You have know configured a first person view
+*  You now have configured a first person VR view

  # Step 4 - Hide the main character's body for a more immersive experience
  *  Go to Common Objects and the "Acknowledged Pawn"